 Nepal has a leading role to play in this, given our unique botanical diversity, including our amazing orchids of huge importance to our environment, culture and traditional medicine.
 They merit our attention and are worth featuring in the stories we tell our children.

--The author is working with Greenhood Nepal
+-The author is Nepal Conservation Research Fellow at Greenhood Nepal

 (It was originally published by The Kathmandu Post).